Ten things to do in Lanzarote

 The volcanic vineyards in La Geria

-7. Beaches – like its neighbours, Lanzarote has a good number of beaches.
-Puerto del Carmen, Teguise and Playa Blanca are the island’s main beach towns.
+Like its neighbours, Lanzarote has a good number of beaches.
+Puerto del Carmen, Costa Teguise and Playa Blanca are the island’s main beach towns.
 However, there are plenty of other beaches to explore around the island such as the golden sands of the Punta del Papagayo beaches and the black sand Playa Quemada.
 The beaches on the south side of the island tend to be better areas for swimming due to the currents.

 Caleta Famara